 The Joseph W. Jones Ecological Research Center is a research facility located in southern Georgia outside the town of Newton along the Flint River.
 The research facility is located just north of Lake Seminole.
 Dr. Stephen W. Golladay, Associate

-Scientist, is a lead investigator at the Joseph W. Jones Ecological Research Center on Lake Seminole Studies.
+Scientist, is a lead investigator on Lake Seminole Studies.
 For 10 years he and his team have been conducting studies on water quality in the lower Flint River and Lake Seminole, focusing on invasive species such as Hydrilla verticillata.
 Dr. Golladay and his colleagues are very interested in incorporating remote sensing to better understand phenological characteristics and seasonal distributions of hydrilla.

 The Georgia Power Company is responsible for protecting and restoring 17 reservoirs in Georgia.
-As the owner and steward of these reservoir resources, the Georgia Power Company is concerned with the spread of Hydrilla verticillata and the negatives impacts this species has on the health of Georgia reservoirs.
+As the owner and steward of these reservoir resources, the Georgia Power Company is concerned with the spread of Hydrilla verticillata and the negative impacts this species has on the health of Georgia reservoirs.
 Georgia Power requires a comprehensive assessment of hydrilla expansion to optimize their chemical control efforts.
-The production of accurate timely biomass maps will allow for adaptive plant management.
+The production of accurate, timely biomass maps will allow for adaptive plant management.

-University of Georgia Science Advisors have been assisting the Henry County Water Authority since 2010 when a hydrilla infestation was discovered in two of their newly constructed drinking water reservoirs.
+University of Georgia science advisors have been assisting the Henry County Water Authority since 2010 when a hydrilla infestation was discovered in two of their newly constructed drinking water reservoirs.
 Hydrilla is creating recreation concerns for fisherman and waterfowl hunters.
 Bird deaths from Avian Vacuolar Myelinopathy, an emerging wildlife neurological disease linked to hydrilla have been documented at both two Henry County reservoirs.

 III.
 Methodology